sharifhsn/sharifhsn/README.md

 ## Hobbies
 Besides coding, I enjoy reading books in my spare time.
 Some of my favorites are Gone with the Wind, War and Peace, Kafka on the Shore, and Circe.
 I am pursuing an English major on top of my computer science major.

-I also love playing video games on my Nintendo Switch, playing pickup basketball, and shopping with my friends.
+I also love playing video games on my Nintendo Switch, playing pickup basketball, and keeping up with current events.
 <!---
 sharifhsn/sharifhsn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.